Importance of Testing in the eCommerce Application

 2. Website Functionality

 First of all, we’ll run through the main functionality of an eCommerce website that needs to be tested.
-However, your website may not have all these items, or some may not included here.
+However, your website may not have all these items, or some may not include here.
 We should test

 - Main pages (i.e.Home page, Featured Products, Special Offers, Information pages etc.)